Dear reader of ADxS.org, please excuse the disruption.

 7. Diagnosis and treatment of ADHD with cortisol / dexamethasone?

 Dexamethasone is an (artificial) glucocorticoid that binds to the glucocorticoid receptors of the pituitary gland in healthy volunteers, thereby inhibiting the ACTH precursor protein POMC.
-As a result, the release of ACTH from the anterior pituitary gland is reduced.
+Consequences are that the release of ACTH from the anterior pituitary gland is reduced.
 As ACTH normally stimulates the release of cortisol, a healthy response to the administration of dexamethasone would be to reduce cortisol levels - known as suppression.

 The dexamethasone/CRH test, a further development of the previously used pure dexamethasone test, can be used to determine whether there is a problem with the shutdown of the HPA axis in the form of cortisol nonsupression.